Learn about birth control options and things to consider before you plan your next pregnancy.

 Birth control options

 There are short and long term options for preventing pregnancy.
 Each has its own advantages and disadvantages.
-Figure out which one is best for you by learning about its effectiveness, cost and side-effects.
+You can decide which one is best for you by learning about its effectiveness, cost and side-effects.

 Note: If you are breastfeeding, it is not recommended to use any birth control option that contains the hormone estrogen as it may decrease your milk supply.
 This includes the pill, patch or ring.

 Compare different birth control methods and take time to learn about which birth control option is best for you and your partner.
-What you took before getting pregnant may not be the best choice after having a baby.
+What you were using before getting pregnant may not be the best choice after having a baby.
 Take time to consider alternatives.

 Things to consider